ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-escs.rst

 .. note:: When an output is configured for DShot, the ``SERVOx_MIN/MAX/TRIM`` parameters for that output will always be ignored since DShot does not use these parameters.
 The trim  value used will be  1500 if it's a reversible output, or 1000 if normal output setup in DShot, and the output range always be 1000-2000.
 No ESC calibration step is required.

 [site wiki="plane"]
 On Plane, all other motors use Normal (PWM) protocol.
-However, in Plane, any motor, like the traditional fixed wing's main motor or Dual Motor Tailsitters (SERVOn_FUNCTION = 70 throttle, 73 throttle left and / or 74 throttle right), can be changed to a protocol other than PWM using the :ref:`SERVO_BLH_MASK<SERVO_BLH_MASK>` parameter to specify the output number of the motor together with the :ref:`SERVO_BLH_OTYPE<SERVO_BLH_OTYPE>` parameter to select the protocol of these motors independently of that selected for the copter function motors.
+However, in Plane, any motor, like the traditional fixed wing's main motor or Dual Motor Tailsitters (SERVOx_FUNCTION = 70 throttle, 73 throttle left and / or 74 throttle right), can be changed to a protocol other than PWM using the :ref:`SERVO_BLH_MASK<SERVO_BLH_MASK>` parameter to specify the output number of the motor together with the :ref:`SERVO_BLH_OTYPE<SERVO_BLH_OTYPE>` parameter to select the protocol of these motors independently of that selected for the copter function motors.
 [/site]

 .. note:: All mask-based configuration can only be changed at a PWM group level, please consult the documentation for your flight controller to ascertain which outputs are on different groups.
 See :ref:`Mixing ESC Protocols <dshot-mixing-escs>` section below.